 The clock is the loneliest thing you can ever see.
 It is daunting to see how long it has been since you have interacted with someone, and it is worse to see how long it will be until you have another interaction.

-You fill your days with things you must do, and you find yourself losing time to things you don’t really want to be doing.
+You fill your days with things you must do, and you lose time to things you don’t want to be doing.
 You will black out because you were trying to pack as much into one day as possible.
 You don’t need alcohol to blackout; you need a full schedule.

 Time management is the best way to enjoy being alone.
 Time will take everything away, but it will slow down for nothing.